linhwatson/solar_system/README.md

 Seems impossible but you DEFINITELY CAN!!

-The objective of this project is to deliver a simple and fun demonstration of our beautiful solar system in a special way.
+The objective of this project is to deliver a simple and fun demonstration of our beautiful solar system in a very special way.
+With your two hands, you can create anything, as big as our universe!

 ## :tickets: Tech Stack